Akira-Hayasaka/ofxScene/README.md

 #ofxScene

-ofxScene is a simple scene graph used to used to quickly create and render geometry
+ofxScene is a scene graph addon for openframeworks.

+it's still pretty rough, but it easily generates and renders geometry using easily customizable materials

+#setup
+place the ofxScene in the addons folder

+#dependencies
+<ofxAssimpModelLoader class="h"></ofxAssimpModelLoader>